Cars (film): Box office

-In its opening weekend, Cars earned $60 million in 3,985 theaters in the United States, ranking number one at the box office.
+In its opening weekend, Cars earned $60.1 million in 3,985 theaters in the United States, ranking number one at the box office, beating out The Break-Up, X-Men: The Last Stand and The Omen.
 For three years, it would hold the record for having the highest opening weekend for any car-oriented film until it was surpassed by Fast & Furious in 2009.
 In the United States, the film held onto the number one spot for two weeks before being surpassed by Click and then by Superman Returns the following weekend.
-The film then earned $33.7 million during its second weekend while competing against The Fast and the Furious: Tokyo Drift and Nacho Libre.
-Later on, Cars would team up with another Disney film, Pirates of the Caribbean: Dead Man's Chest, which was released a month later.
-Around this time, it had approached the $200 million mark, becoming the third film of the year to do so, following X-Men: The Last Stand and The Da Vinci Code.
-It went on to gross $462 million worldwide and $244 million in the United States.
+The film then earned $33.7 million during its second weekend, competing against The Fast and the Furious: Tokyo Drift, Nacho Libre and The Lake House.
+By July 2006, it had approached the $200 million mark, becoming the third film of the year to do so, following X-Men: The Last Stand and The Da Vinci Code.
+It went on to gross $462 million worldwide, including $244 million in the United States.
 Cars was the second-highest-grossing animated film of 2006, behind Ice Age: The Meltdown.

+In the UK, Cars managed to beat out Pirates of the Caribbean: Dead Man's Chest to claim the number one spot, earning $3.4 million in its opening weekend.
+It would be overtaken by Miami Vice in its second weekend, but earned $2.3 million.
+Then, the film reclaimed the top spot with $1.3 million during its third weekend, outgrossing the newly released Monster House and Nacho Libre in the process.